sergeybratus/elfbac-arm/tools/README.md

 # elfbac-ld

-A wrapper over the GNU linker for generating and inserting ELFbac policies into ELF binaries.
+A wrapper over the GNU linker for generating and embedding ELFbac policies into ELF binaries.

 ## Usage